thna2020/AlgoTradingBasics/PCA.md

 5. Support team does a great job of answering user's questions.
 6. Documentation is clear to follow.
 7. The app is worth its price.

+Your team collects data in a 1,000 x 7 matrix Y. Each column is for one statement.
+Each row corresponds to one user.

+Some statements are correlated, so the team might not need all the data. &rarr; Principal Component Analysis (PCA).